msabramo/kallithea/docs/setup.rst

     a2enmod wsgi

 - Create a wsgi dispatch script, like the one below.
-Make sure you check the paths correctly point to where you installed RhodeCode and its Python Virtual Environment.
+Make sure you check the paths correctly point to where you installed Kallithea and its Python Virtual Environment.
 - Enable the WSGIScriptAlias directive for the wsgi dispatch script, as in the following example.
 Once again, check the paths are